yamatatsu/blog/posts/003_AWS-Serverless-Applications-Lens.md

 ##### Reference Architecture

-1. Amazon Cognito is used for user management and as an identity provider for your mobile application.
+1. **Amazon Cognito** is used for user management and as an identity provider for your mobile application.
 Additionally, it allows mobile users to leverage existing social identities such as Facebook, Twitter, Google+, and Amazon to sign in.
-2. Mobile users interact with the mobile application backend by performing GraphQL operations against AWS AppSync and AWS service APIs (for example, Amazon S3 and Amazon Cognito).
+2. **Mobile users** interact with the mobile application backend by performing GraphQL operations against AWS AppSync and AWS service APIs (for example, Amazon S3 and Amazon Cognito).
-3. Amazon S3 stores mobile application static assets including certain mobile user data such as profile images.
+3. **Amazon S3** stores mobile application static assets including certain mobile user data such as profile images.
 Its contents are securely served via CloudFront.
-4. AWS AppSync hosts GraphQL HTTP requests and responses to mobile users.
+4. **AWS AppSync** hosts GraphQL HTTP requests and responses to mobile users.
 In this scenario, data from AWS AppSync is real-time when devices are connected, and data is available offline as well.
-Data sources can be Amazon DynamoDB, Amazon Elasticsearch Service, or AWS Lambda functions.
+Data sources can be **Amazon DynamoDB**, **Amazon Elasticsearch Service**, or **AWS Lambda** functions.
-5. Amazon Elasticsearch Service acts as a main search engine for your mobile application as well as analytics.
+5. **Amazon Elasticsearch Service** acts as a main search engine for your mobile application as well as analytics.
-6. DynamoDB provides persistent storage for your mobile application, including mechanisms to expire unwanted data from inactive mobile users through a Time To Live (TTL) feature.
+6. **DynamoDB** provides persistent storage for your mobile application, including mechanisms to expire unwanted data from inactive mobile users through a Time To Live (TTL) feature.
-7. A Lambda function handles interaction with other 3rd party services, or calling other AWS services for custom flows, which can be part of the GraphQL response to clients.
+7. A **Lambda** function handles interaction with other 3rd party services, or calling other AWS services for custom flows, which can be part of the GraphQL response to clients.
-8. DynamoDB Streams captures item-level changes and enables a Lambda function to update additional data sources.
+8. **DynamoDB Streams** captures item-level changes and enables a Lambda function to update additional data sources.
-9. A Lambda function manages streaming data between DynamoDB and Amazon ES, allowing customers to combine data sources logical GraphQL types and operations.
+9. A **Lambda** function manages streaming data between DynamoDB and Amazon ES, allowing customers to combine data sources logical GraphQL types and operations.
-10. Amazon Pinpoint captures analytics from clients, including user sessions and custom metrics for application insights.
+10. **Amazon Pinpoint** captures analytics from clients, including user sessions and custom metrics for application insights.
-11. Amazon Pinpoint delivers messages to all users/devices or a targeted subset based on analytics that have been gathered.
+11. **Amazon Pinpoint** delivers messages to all users/devices or a targeted subset based on analytics that have been gathered.
 Messages can be customized and sent over Push Notifications, Email, or SMS channels.

 Configuration notes:

-- Performance test3 your Lambda functions with different memory and timeout settings to ensure that you’re using the most appropriate resources for the job.
+- [Performance test](https://github.com/alexcasalboni/aws-lambda-power-tuning) your Lambda functions with different memory and timeout settings to ensure that you’re using the most appropriate resources for the job.
-- Follow best practices4 when creating your DynamoDB tables and consider having AWS AppSync automatically provision them from a GraphQL schema, which will use a well-distributed hash key and create indexes for your operations.
+- Follow [best practices](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/BestPractices.html) when creating your DynamoDB tables and consider having AWS AppSync automatically provision them from a GraphQL schema, which will use a well-distributed hash key and create indexes for your operations.
 Make certain to calculate your read/write capacity and table partitioning to ensure reasonable response times.
 - Use the AWS AppSync client SDKs to optimize your application experience, as it implements a write-through cache and accounts for lossy network connections where latencies from client-to-cloud can vary.
-- Follow best practices5 when managing Amazon ES Domains.
-Additionally, Amazon ES provides an extensive guide6 on designing with regard to sharding and access patterns that also apply here.
+- Follow [best practices](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-managedomains.html) when managing Amazon ES Domains.
+Additionally, Amazon ES provides an extensive [guide](https://www.elastic.co/guide/en/elasticsearch/guide/current/scale.html) on designing with regard to sharding and access patterns that also apply here.
 - Reduce unnecessary Lambda function invocations by leveraging caching when possible at the API level.
 - Use the Fine-Grained-Access-Controls of AWS AppSync, configured in resolvers, to filter GraphQL requests down to the per-user or group level if necessary.
 This can be applied to AWS IAM or Cognito User Pools authorization with AWS AppSync.
 - Use AWS Amplify and the Amplify CLI to compose and integrate your application with multiple AWS Services.
 Amplify toolchain also takes care of deploying and managing stacks.